spdaly73/gcp-az-vpn-ha/README.md

 - Random (for shared secret generation): = 3.1
 - terraform-google-modules/modules/vpn_ha: = 2.2  https://github.com/terraform-google-modules/terraform-google-vpn/tree/master/modules/vpn_ha

-#### File Structure
+#### Files
-- providers.tf: Provider blocks.
+- /providers.tf: Provider blocks.
-- variables.tf: Variable definitions.
+- /variables.tf: Variable definitions.
-- main.tf: Primary script.
+- /main.tf: Primary script.
-- terraform.tfvars: User-defined variables.
+- /terraform.tfvars: User-defined variables.

 #### Usage
 - See terraform.tfvars for the variable set, in which I think should be fairly self-explanitory.
 I've set some defaults where appropriate, but feel free to modify variables as needed to suit your network build needs for your particular environment.